General Medicare Articles

 Explore All Medicare Articles

 Shortly after you enroll in Medicare, Social Security will send you a red, white, and blue Medicare card in the mail.
 Your Medicare card will show your unique Medicare number, the date your coverage starts, and which parts of Medicare you have (Parts A and/or B).
-Sample of Medicare Card from CMS Your Medicare card…
+Your Medicare card will not show if you have…

 You might be wondering how Medicare works, especially since many people are eligible for premium-free Part A coverage.
 It must be paid for by someone, right?
 The federal Medicare program is overseen by the Centers for Medicare and Medicaid Services (CMS).
 It is funded by two trust fund accounts held by the U.S. Treasury.
 These…